 The item ‘Of which: economic hedges with use of the fair value option’ shall include only gains and losses on credit derivatives measured at fair value through profit or loss and used to manage the credit risk of all or part of a financial instrument that is designated at fair value through profit or loss at that occasion in accordance with IFRS 9.6.7.
 Gains or losses due to the reclassification of financial assets out of the amortised cost accounting portfolio and into the fair value through profit or loss accounting portfolio or into the held for trading portfolio (IFRS 9.5.6.2) shall be reported in ‘Of which: gains and losses due to the reclassification of assets at amortised cost’.

+199i.
+Under IFRS, institutions investing in financial assets and providing financing to customers as main business activities in accordance with IFRS 18 shall report the amounts of gains or losses on financial assets and liabilities held for trading under the ‘operating’ column of the template.

+199ii.
+Under IFRS, institutions providing only financing to customers or investing exclusively in specific classes of financial assets as main business activities in accordance with IFRS 18 shall report the amounts of gains or losses on financial assets and liabilities held for trading not related to their main business activities under the ‘investing’ column of the template.
+Any gains or loss on financial liabilities held for trading that arise from transactions that involve only the raising of finance (as defined in IFRS 18, paragraphs 59(a), B50-B51) shall be reported under the ‘operating’ column of the template, in accordance with paragraph 46 of Part 1.

+199iii.
+In case of any gains or losses on derivatives in economic hedges that are used to manage risks affecting income and expenses reported in the item ‘'Income or (-) expenses on non-operating liabilities’, they shall be reported in the item ‘Derivatives’ under the ‘financing’ column.

 Gains or losses on financial assets and liabilities held for trading and trading financial assets and trading financial liabilities by risk (16.4)